 If we’re still hungry after a sandwich, we munch on some snacks to round out lunch.
 Here's a list of our go-to lunch choices with links to our favorites:

-Freeze dried meal pouches (Mountain House, MaryJanesFarm, Good To-Go, etc.) are a convenient, lightweight, and tasty option for backpacking dinners.
+Freeze dried meal pouches (Mountain House, MaryJanesFarm, Good To-Go, PackIt Gourmet, etc.) are a convenient, lightweight, and tasty option for backpacking dinners.
+For some of our favorites, check out our Best Freeze Dried Backpacking Meals list.
 When we’re on casual trips with friends, we like to pick a few of our favorites for dinner.
 Most freeze dried meals cost around $7-12 and feed two hikers, though your mileage may vary.

 The main downside with freeze dried meals is they tend to be much more expensive than DIY options.
 If you’re on the trail a lot (thru-hiking, etc.), the cost of freeze dried meals will add up quickly.
 Any supermarkets will have other “just add water” options (instant potatoes, ramen, etc.) that cook quickly and cost a fraction of the price.
 Here's a list of our go-to dinner choices with links to our favorites:

 Snacks are a critical part of any good trail diet.
 You’ll be burning a ton of calories on long hiking days, so eating a small snack every hour or two is a good way to keep your engine running.
 We always keep a few snacks in our hip belt pockets while we hike for easy access.

 In hot weather, we try to avoid things that melt, like granola bars with an outer layer of chocolate.
 Trader Joe's has some delicious and relatively affordable options for backpacking snacks.
 Here's a list of our go-to trail snacks with links to our favorites:

 WHAT'S IN OUR CAMP KITCHEN?